 Projects include restoring the circular rose garden, azalea garden and Gertrude Jekyll’s original herbaceous borders.
 The rose garden restoration is a project we are going to focus on in the future.
 The overgrown yew hedge, which encircles it, has been cut to a manageable size.
 We have cleared and grass seeded the area and it will be replanted with a collection of old roses to the original design.

 Our Lounges and Drawing Rooms

 Our drawing rooms retain all the elegance and style of the days when Tylney Hall played host to the rich and influential.
 The Italian Lounge is a splendidly restored period room dominated by marble fireplaces and ornate period furnishings.
 However, its crowning glory is the spectacular ceiling which was imported piece by piece from the Grimani Palace in Venice.
-Stepping through into the Grey Lounge is like leaving the world of the Italian aristocracy behind and emerging into Hapsburg Europe.
-Its light and airy atmosphere, together with the beautiful views it affords over the gardens and grounds, make it a restful retreat throughout the day and a popular spot for enjoying afternoon tea.
-The old library is another treasure trove which has been lovingly restored to create a quiet and relaxing location for the bar, where pre and after dinner drinks can be enjoyed amidst the hubbub of quiet conversation, which on winter nights may have to compete with the crackle of logs burning in the marble fireplace.
+Stepping through into the Grey Lounge is like leaving the world of the Italian aristocracy behind and emerging into Habsburg Europe.
+The light and airy atmosphere, together with the beautiful views it affords over the gardens and grounds, making it a restful retreat throughout the day and a popular spot for enjoying afternoon tea.
+The old library is another treasure trove which has been lovingly restored to create a quiet and relaxing location for the bar, where pre and after-dinner drinks can be enjoyed amidst the hubbub of quiet conversation, which on winter nights may have to compete with the crackle of logs burning in the marble fireplace.